surveyjs/surveyjs-howtos-and-troubleshooting/categories/data-visualization/custom-survey-data-visualizer.md

-# Implement a Custom Data Visualizer
+# Implement a Custom Data Visualizer in SurveyJS Dashboard

 ## Problem